abyu/exsimbk/README.md

 ==
 1. All files are under `internal` folder.
 2. The tests files are alongside the solution code.
-3. `scenario_test.go` contains high level tests, this also contains the scenario mentioned in the exercise statement along with couple others.
+3. `scenario_test.go` contains high level tests, start here, this also contains the scenario mentioned in the exercise statement along with couple others.

 Design
 ==